ArceLopera/PHPRefresher/docs/Moodle/Javascript/phpMoodleModal.md

 Modal dialogues are a useful UI component in Moodle for displaying content and interacting with users without navigating away from the current page.
 They are typically used for forms, confirmations, alerts, and other content that needs user interaction.

 The use of modal modules provides a simplified developer experience for creating modal dialogues within Moodle.
+The module attempts to ensure that all accessibility requirements are met, including applying the correct aria roles, focus control, aria hiding background elements, and locking keyboard navigation.

+Modals will fire events for common actions that occur within the modal for other code to listen to and react accordingly.

+Moodle ships with several standard modal types for you to re-use including a simple cancel modal, and a save/cancel modal.

 1. **User Experience**: Enhance the user experience by providing information or requesting input without leaving the current page.
 2. **Focus**: Keep the user's focus on a specific task or piece of information.